xiceph/physical-geomorphometry-tools/lsp-calculator/README.md

 - `--kncs`: Slope line change of normal contour curvature
 - `--knss`: Slope line change of normal slope line curvature

+### Output of Partial Derivatives Only

+- `-p, --partials`

+When this flag is provided, the tool does **not** compute or output any Land Surface Parameters (LSPs), regardless of other parameter selection options.

+Instead, it calculates and outputs the following partial derivatives derived from the local polynomial surface fitted to each raster cell (up to the third order), along with the interpolated elevation value _z_ from the fitted polynomial.
+These outputs are useful for custom analyses or when developing new terrain metrics.

+**Outputs include:**

+- `z_fit` – Interpolated elevation z from fitted polynomial
+- `zx` – First-order derivative ∂z/∂x
+- `zy` – First-order derivative ∂z/∂y
+- `zxx` – Second-order derivative ∂²z/∂x²
+- `zxy` – Second-order mixed derivative ∂²z/∂x∂y
+- `zyy` – Second-order derivative ∂²z/∂y²
+- `zxxx` – Third-order derivative ∂³z/∂x³
+- `zxxy` – Third-order mixed derivative ∂³z/∂x²∂y
+- `zxyy` – Third-order mixed derivative ∂³z/∂x∂y²
+- `zyyy` – Third-order derivative ∂³z/∂y³

+> **Note:** This mode overrides any other parameter selection flags (`--all`, `--slope`, etc.).
+Only the partial derivatives and interpolated elevation will be computed and saved.

 ### Example Usage

 #### Calculate all available parameters